 Search Craigslist to find kids clothing that people want to get rid of for a fraction of the price of new clothing.
 Again, before you meet someone off Craiglist, make sure that you meet them in a secure location.
 It is best to meet them in a public spot such as a parking lot with cameras or even at the police station.

 Back to school can easily derail your budget especially if you have more than one child to buy clothes and school supplies so that they are ready for their first day of school.
-I hope that this helps you save money on your child’s back to school clothing.
+We hope that you can use these tips to save money on childrens clothing and stretch your budget further.